arhi/Smoothieware/FirmwareBin/Readme.md

 The regular firmware.bin builds are for 3D printers and exclude CNC moudules such as spindle and drilling cycles.
 It has 5-axis built in so you can use two extuders out of the box.

+**Arhi FORK notes**

+ firmware-cnc-*  these are builds from Smoothieware/Smoothieware, not related to this fork

+ firmware.bin  this is built with NONETWORK=1 (as normally you would use this fork with TT motherboard and there's no network there)

+ firmware-latest.bin  this is same as firmware.bin

+ firmware-disablemsd.bin this is built with NONETWORK=1 DISABLEMSD=1

+ for any other type of build please build yourself